Rudolf Christian, Count of East Frisia

 He reached a settlement with the East Frisian Estates, who them paid him homage, ultimately even the city of Emden did so.
-Under his leadership, the Harlingerland was finally incorporated in the county of East Frisia.
+Under his leadership, the Lordships of Esens, Stedesdorf and Wittmund were finally incorporated in the county of East Frisia.
 This is visible in the county's coat of arms, which was introduced under his rule in 1625 and remained in use until the county was annexed by Prussia in 1744.

 At the age of just 26, he got embroiled in a fight with a lieutenant of the army of general Matthias Gallas, which was quartered in Berum Castle.
 He was stabbed in the left eye, and died of his wound.

 Since Rudolf Christian was childless, he was succeeded as Count of East Frisia by his brother Ulrich II.